Coverage correlation: detecting singular dependencies between random variables: Proof of main results

 \subsection{Proof of Theorem~\ref{Thm:populationlimit}}

-The proof strategy for Theorem~\ref{Thm:populationlimit} is as follows.
-We first reduce the problem to the case where the marginal distributions $P^X$ and $P^Y$ are both $\mathrm{Unif}[0,1]$, so that the joint distribution $P^{(X,Y)}$ is simply the copula.
-Next, we approximate the absolutely continuous part of $P^{(X,Y)}$ by a piecewise constant density on rectangular pieces and the singular part of $P^{(X,Y)}$ by a singular measure supported on a Lebesgue null compact set.
-Finally, we show that the contribution to the coverage from each rectangular piece with constant density $q$ is proportional to $e^{-q}$ and the contribution from the singular measure with Lebesgue null support is 0 to complete the argument.
-Following this strategy, we will lay down some preliminary results before presenting the overall proof.
+The proof proceeds by first reducing to the copula case, so that the marginals are both $\mathrm{Unif}[0,1]$.
+We then approximate the absolutely continuous part of $P^{(X,Y)}$ by a density that is piecewise constant on rectangles, while localising the singular part on a compact Lebesgue null set.
+The auxiliary perturbation and block-coverage estimates used in this argument are collected in the supplement; the proof below shows how these ingredients combine to identify the limiting coverage contribution, namely $e^{-q}$ on a block with constant density $q$ and zero contribution from the singular component.

-The first preliminary result controls the contribution to the coverage from a rectangular region in the domain where the density is constant.